 Trigger holds the exceptional capability of interacting with your surroundings in order to configure the settings of your phone automatically.
 Utilizing triggers and actions, you can generate tasks.
 Later on, you can activate the task, and the task will perform the actions as per your pre-defined conditions.

-With Trigger Task Launcher, you can perform various tasks such as change the volume and notification tone of your smartphone, send messages using email, Twitter, SMS or Glympse, set the alarm, create event calendar, and much more.
+With Trigger Task Launcher, you can perform various tasks such as changing the volume and notification tone of your smartphone, sending messages using email, Twitter, SMS or Glympse, setting the alarm, creating an event calendar, and much more.

 Reading and writing of tasks become quite easy using the Samsung TecTiles application.
 The app allows you to write a task in order to share a contact, send a message, change a device setting, make a call, open an application, and much more.
 You can run the task by holding back your device over TacTiles tag.
 Moreover, to run the tasks more easily, set the TacTile tag in a convenient place.

 Try this new concept to promote your business using latest technologies and impress your customers.
 Intuz is one of the leading mobile app development company across the globe that is always eager to explore and adopt latest tools and technologies in order to deliver the highly dynamic and next generation mobile apps to the clients.